keygen-sh/typed_params/README.md

 The parameter will be coerced if its type is coercible and the parameter has a type mismatch.
-The coercion can fail, e.g. `:integer` to `:hash`, and if it does, a `TypedParameters::InvalidParameterError` will be raised.
+The coercion can fail, e.g. `:integer` to `:hash`, and if it does, a `TypedParams::InvalidParameterError` will be raised.

 ```ruby
 param :age, type: :integer, coerce: true